diodechain/diode-docs/content/docs/Using/vault-getting-started-guide.md

 **4\.
 Add the Vault to a Zone**

-Have the person whose Username was paired with the Vault to open the Diode App and navigate to the Zone you want to add the Vault to.
+Have the person whose Username was paired with the Vault to open Diode Collab and navigate to the Zone you want to add the Vault to.
 Click the "+" next to "Team" to open the Invite Team Member dialog:

 ![](/uploads/image-5.png)